Haemato-Oncology Clinical Updates and Service Delivery Developments

 Accessible clinical updates: guidance on the latest Haemato-Oncology treatments

-This in-person conference is specifically tailored for healthcare professionals in Haemato-Oncology, focusing on service development and the integration of recent advancements in treatment methodologies.
+This in-person forum is specifically tailored for healthcare professionals in Haemato-Oncology, focusing on service development and the integration of recent advancements in treatment methodologies.
 Book your place to gain valuable insights in a supportive and friendly environment, where you'll enhance your clinical practice and boost your confidence with the latest advancements in treatment, including Bispecific antibodies and CAR-T therapies.

 Haemato-Oncology treatment and drug providers are welcome to attend as conference sponsors.
 Please click on the sponsors tab below for further details.